 How about heading off on a trip from the urban jungle to the tropics?
 At the Palmengarten, you'll find yourself travelling through different climate zones, exploring flora from all across the globe and observing butterflies.
 Rest assured, however, the West End and Bockenheim districts have plenty more to offer other than the popular Palmengarten.
 Here, architectural history and botany meet university flair!
 Both districts are directly adjacent to the city centre and may be reached in just a few minutes by both bus and train.
 Alternatively, you may also stretch your legs and make the journey on foot.

-On your walk, you'll discover the unique cityscape with all of its facets: On the one hand, it is characterised by the noble, upper-class Wilhelminian-style architecture, but also by residential complexes and office buildings from the 1950s to 1970s as well as by buildings that tell of Frankfurt's history back to the Middle Ages.
-These time-honoured structures include, for example,the "Bockenheimer Warte" watchtower, a remnant of the city wall formerly encircling Frankfurt that also gives the surrounding square its name.
+On your walk, you'll discover a unique cityscape in all of its facets: On the one hand, it is characterised by noble, upper-class Wilhelminian-style architecture, but also by residential complexes, office buildings from the 1950s to 1970s as well as time-honoured houses that tell of Frankfurt's history right back to the Middle Ages.
+These time-honoured structures include, among others, the "Bockenheimer Warte" watchtower, a remnant of the city wall formerly encircling Frankfurt. which also gives the surrounding square its name.

 For an unusual photo opportunity, head to the entrance to the "Bockenheimer Warte" subway station, which looks as if a subway carriage is breaking through the earth's surface to travel underground, or to the Tyrannosaurus rex prowlng menacingly in front of the Senckenberg Museum of Natural History.
 With life-size dinosaur skeletons, mummies, minerals and many other exciting exhibits, the Senckenberg Museum of Natural History is one of the largest and most important natural history museums in Europe and amazes children and adults alike with its permanent and changing exhibitions.